-Segments 2 through 4 offer an opportunity to practise the active listening strategy, using visual cues to predict information, before they listen and take notes.
-To practise the strategy, play each segment without sound.
+Segments 2 through 4 offer an opportunity to practise the active listening strategies, Play each segment without sound.
 Ask learners to make a prediction about the segment's content based on the visuals.
 Then play the segment with sound so learners can take notes.
-Finish each segment by having learners check the accuracy of their predictions.
+Have learners check the accuracy of their predictions.

-Segment 2 (0:56-1:52)

-Segment 3 (1:52-2:47)

-Segment 4 (2:47- end)
+Segment 2 (0:56-1:52) Segment 3 (1:52-2:47) Segment 4 (2:47- end)